Skip to main content

 Common Types of Medical Negligence

-Understanding the common types of medical negligence is essential when seeking the best medical malpractice lawyer in Connecticut.
+Understanding the common types of medical negligence is essential when seeking the best medical malpractice law firm in Connecticut.
 You’ll find that misdiagnosis or delayed diagnosis, surgical errors, and medication mistakes are among the most frequent forms of medical malpractice.

 Misdiagnosis or Delayed Diagnosis

-Among the most common types of medical negligence, misdiagnosis or delayed diagnosis can have severe consequences for patients.
-When seeking the best medical malpractice lawyer in Connecticut, it’s essential to understand these issues.
+Misdiagnosis or delayed diagnosis can have severe consequences for patients.
 Misdiagnosis occurs when a healthcare provider incorrectly identifies a condition, while delayed diagnosis happens when a correct diagnosis is made later than it should have been.

 Misdiagnosis causes can include: